 Best Habitat for Parrots

 Parrots are active birds and need a large cage to exercise and play.
 The size of their cage should be large enough to let them spread their wings without touching the edges.
 For the African Greys and Yellow-Naped Amazons, you’ll want a cage at least 3’L x 3’W x 3’T so that they can move around comfortably.
 A larger cage will be better if you have the space for it, and adding additional birds will also necessitate a larger cage.

 If you plan to get a larger Parrot as a pet or to keep two or more parrots together then a larger cage or an aviary will be needed.

-A Parrot’s cage will be messy as they use their beaks to play with the food and chew perches.
-It will result in a lot of uneaten food or other waste on the substrate.
+A Parrot’s cage can get messy quickly because they use their beaks to play with their food and chew their perches.
+Because they play with their food will, a lot of uneaten food or other waste at the bottom of their cage.
 The substrate should be spot cleaned every day.
 Regular cleanings reduce the chances of spreading infectious diseases and goes a long way towards keeping everyone healthy.
+The substrate should also be replaced once a week.

-Remove broken or damaged perches, toys and other cage parts from the cage.
-Rotate the toys and give new toys to the Parrots every week.
-It will prevent them from getting bored.
-The substrate should also be replaced every week.
+Remove broken or damaged perches, toys and other cage parts from the cage when they are seen.
+Rotate the toys and give new toys to your Parrots each week.
+New toys will go a long way towards keeping your birds from getting bored.

 Parrots like Yellow-Naped Amazons need social interactions to remain healthy.
 If they are not given the right amount of attention they can screech or become depressed.